 Obviously, everyone wants to feel secure and comfortable, but it’s been proven time and again that accruing more wealth does not bring increased happiness.

-As pointed out by the blog Financial Highway, “If you truly want to be happy then your happiness should never be based on external or material things.
-True happiness comes from within; a poor man living in the mountains of Afghanistan is often happier than a Wall Street CEO living in a NYC Penthouse.”
+As pointed out by the blog Financial Highway, “If you truly want to be happy, then your happiness should never be based on external or material things.
+True happiness comes from within; a poor man living in the mountains of Afghanistan is often happier than a Wall Street CEO living in an NYC Penthouse.”

 Instead, think about how you can create happiness in your life outside of work.
 This usually comes through a strong sense of purpose and a connection with people or community.
 Here are a few things to consider when trying to find happiness after selling your company.

 Values are the building blocks of our lives.
 They’re the things that are important to us above all else and where we make zero compromises.
 They often include things like family, friends, freedom, honesty, love, adventure, achievement, and many more.

 The list can be nearly infinite, but it is also incredibly personal.
 Take a few values from your list and begin to prioritize them.
 What events and experiences will allow you to realize them best?

 Everyone has something that they’re naturally good at.
 It’s their core strength or their gift.
 For some folks, this can include public speaking, for others, it might be in areas like teaching, influencing, analysis, social interaction, problem-solving, or discipline.
 There’s usually a gut feeling associated with these things – you know what they are.

 What do people usually compliment you on?
 What have your past experiences shown you?
 What’s your favorite type of project to dive into?